 Characteristic of product Instantaneous discontinuance Build-up of capital.
 This includes traditional products (e.g., endowment) as well as products in which the return is linked to the return of a capital market product such as an index (e.g., unit linked).
 At any case, products either with or without guarantees shall be considered.
-20% Combination with protection against mortality or longevity risk possible.
-Products such as term insurance, annuities in the pay-out phase, annuities in the deferral phase without lapse options relevant to the instantaneous discontinuance, disability insurance and health insurance should be excluded. -
+Combination with protection against mortality or longevity risk possible.
+20% Products such as term insurance, annuities (deferral or pay-out phase), disability insurance and health insurance should be excluded. -